apache/arrow/docs/source/python/pandas.rst

    table
    table[0]

-On this example the Pandas Timestamp is time zone aware (``UTC`` on this case) information that is used to create the Arrow :class:`~.TimestampArray`.
+In this example the Pandas Timestamp is time zone aware (``UTC`` on this case), and this information is used to create the Arrow :class:`~.TimestampArray`.

 Date types